What are the legal obligations for adopting a child over 12 in West Virginia?

 Answer:

-In West Virginia, if the child to be adopted has attained twelve years of age or above, the child’s consent is required to be given in the presence of a judge of a court of competent jurisdiction.
-It is covered under W. Va.
-Code § 48-22-301 which reads:
+In West Virginia, if a child to be adopted is twelve years old or older, their consent is required for the adoption.
+This consent must be given in the presence of a judge from a court with the proper authority.
+This requirement is outlined in W. Va.
+Code § 48-22-301, which states that consent is necessary unless the court waives it for extraordinary reasons.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.